-Bergen Aquarium: Fish Portraits
+Bergen Aquarium: Stunning Fish Portraits

 Rightly ranking among the best things to do in town, the Bergen Aquarium offers an immersive experience generously.
 Aquariums are often misunderstood as places for kids, but I can assure you that’s not the case.
 The so-called Akvariet i Bergen will expose you to the sealife of our planet, and you’ll see up close a wide variety of species living in the oceans.
 As a maritime country, Norway hosts a unique ecosystem, and strolling through the Aquarium is unforgettable.